-Rio 2020 "Project Schools For A Rio of Peace expanding the artistic and cultural opportunities."
+Rio 2020 "Project Schools For A Rio of Peace - Municipal Department of Education (SME) (...) expanding the artistic and cultural opportunities."

-Santa Fe 2019 "We value the contributions of the creation of schools of Intercultural Bilingual arts and artistic formations for cultural industry.
-São Paulo 2019 "In view of the contribution of cultural activities to sustainable development and to the dissemination of the culture of peace, its Secretariat of Culture, carries out several the available cultural heritage and acquire new knowledge, essential for valuing cultural with SDG4: Department of Culture: 1201 - Cultural Diffusion, Libraries and Reading; 1203 - Cultural Formation; 1206 - Radios, Educational Preservation of Cultural Heritage."
+Santa Fe 2019 "We value the contributions of UNESCO (...) because it invites us to work with complex approaches that address territorial particularities and incorporate tools for planning and evaluating the policies we implement. (...) integration policy of native peoples that includes the creation of schools of Intercultural Bilingual Education. (...)
+Creation of teaching curricula for theatre, audiovisual arts, music, dance, visuals arts and artistic formations for cultural industry."
+São Paulo 2019 "In view of the contribution of cultural activities to sustainable development and to the dissemination of the culture of peace, the Government of the State of São Paulo, through its Secretariat of Culture, carries out several public programs, aimed not only at students, but also to the whole of São Paulo and Brazilian society. (...) promoting the practice of different cultural manifestations, (...) opportunities to enjoy the available cultural heritage and acquire new knowledge, essential for valuing cultural diversity, gender equality, human rights and global citizenship. (...)
+List of programs associated with SDG4: Department of Culture: 1201 - Cultural Diffusion, Libraries and Reading; 1203 - Cultural Formation; 1206 - Radios, Educational TVs and New Media; 1213 - Management of the State Policy on Culture; 1214 - Museums; 1215 -Preservation of Cultural Heritage."